NeroReflex/Gishiki/Documentation/docs/usage/configuration.md

 what you don't like as the [gishiki CLI](../cli/index.md) takes care of bootstrapping a fully-working configuration.

-the real configuration file and application descriptor is stored inside the application directory and is called settings.json
+the real configuration file is stored inside the application root directory and is called settings.json

 It has a fixed (minumum) structure:
 ```json